dazinator/DotNet.Cabinet/README.md

 Cabinet, is a virtual file system API for netstandard platforms, that allows you to create file systems, with optional isolation.

 It uses `Microsoft.Extensions.FileProviders.IFileProvider`s for read access to the virutal directory - so you can implement your own
-IFileProviders to integrate read access to file from any source (such as google drive, one drive, etc)
+IFileProviders to integrate read access to file from any source (such as google drive, one drive, etc).
+I have some additional IFileProvider implementations here that you can also use: https://github.com/dazinator/Dazinator.AspNet.Extensions.FileProviders

 ## Getting started